Darband, Jajrom

-Darband (دربند) is a village in, and the capital of, Darband Rural District of Jolgeh Sankhvast District, Jajrom County, North Khorasan province, Iran.
+Darband (دربند) is a village in, and the capital of, Darband Rural District in Jolgeh Sankhvast District of Jajrom County, North Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 337 in 93 households.
 The following census in 2011 counted 364 people in 100 households.
 The 2016 census measured the population of the village as 303 people in 99 households.